Urotsukidōji: Manga

 Urotsukidōji was first serialized in four special editions of the erotic manga magazine Manga Erotopia from 25 July 1985 to 24 July 1986.
 It was later released into six tankōbon volumes from 1 December 1986 to 1 April 1987.

 Urotsukidōji: Legend of the Overfiend was first published in English with the launch of the adult label of CPM Manga in July 1998.
 It ran in a black-and-white 32-page format priced at $2.95 per issue.
 It was later released into six volumes from 1 September 2002 to 15 October 2003.

 On 12 December 2014 English-language hentai publisher Fakku announced plans to launch a Kickstarter campaign to publish a remastered edition of the manga, which would include color pages and chapters omitted from the previous English versions.
 The campaign was launched on 20 June 2016.
 The campaign met its goal, and the first of four volumes was released on 8 December 2016.

 Anime

-There are four main chapters in the original Urotsukidōji saga, along with an unfinished fifth chapter that has so far only been released in Japan and Germany, as well as a complete remake of the first chapter.
+There are four main arcs in the original Urotsukidōji saga, along with an unfinished fifth arc that has so far only been released in Japan and Germany, as well as a complete remake of the first chapter.